Black Box Work Extraction and Composite Hypothesis Testing

-\paragraph{Thermodynamic operations.---} We consider a system associated with a finite-dimensional Hilbert space with some Hamiltonian $H$, which is in contact with the heat bath whose inverse temperature is $\beta$.
+\paragraph{Thermodynamic operations.---} We consider a system associated with a finite-dimensional Hilbert space $\mH$ with some Hamiltonian $H$ in contact with the heat bath of inverse temperature $\beta$.
 Here, we employ a resource-theoretic approach to quantum thermodynamics to formalize the set of thermodynamic operations available for work extraction.
-The idea of quantum resource theory is to consider the set of states that can easily be prepared in the given physical setting (often called \emph{free states}) and the ones preserving the set of free states as accessible operations (often called \emph{free operations}).
+The idea of quantum resource theory is to consider the set of states easily prepared in the given physical setting (often called \emph{free states}) and the operations preserving the set of free states as accessible (often called \emph{free operations}).

-In quantum thermodynamics, it is standard to consider the thermal Gibbs state $\tau:=\exp(-\beta H)/\Tr[\exp(-\beta H)]$ as the only free state that can be prepared without any cost.
+In quantum thermodynamics, it is standard to consider the thermal Gibbs state $\tau:=\exp(-\beta H)/\Tr[\exp(-\beta H)]$ as the only free state.
 Therefore, thermodynamically ``free'' operations must preserve the Gibbs state~\cite{Lostaglio2019introductory}, and several classes of such operations have been investigated depending on the goal of the study.
 The largest class that satisfies the minimum requirement is the \emph{Gibbs-preserving operations}~\cite{Janzing_2000_thermodynamic,Faist_2018_Fundamental_work_cost}, which include all operations that map the thermal state of the input system to that of the output system.
 This class is mainly studied due to its simple mathematical structure, which led to a number of recent key progress in quantum thermodynamics~\cite{Faist_2018_Fundamental_work_cost,Faist_2019_thermodynamic,shiraishi_quantum_thermo,Buscemi_2019_An_information-theoretic, Wang_RT_of_assymmetric_distinguishability, Sagawa2021asymptotic, Liu_2019_one-shot,Regula_2020_Benchmarking}.
 On the other hand, the class that respects the physical implementability is known as \emph{thermal operations}.
-A completely positive trace-preserving (CPTP) map $\mE$ from systems $A$ to $B$ is called a thermal operation if $\mE$ can be written as $\mE(\cdot)=\Tr_{(A+E)\backslash B}\qty[U(\cdot\otimes \tau_E)U^\dagger]$, where $\tau_E:=\exp(-\beta H_E)/{Z_E}$ is a thermal state of the ancillary system, and $U$ is an energy-conserving unitary satisfying $[U, H_A\otimes I_E+I_A\otimes H_E]=0$.
-It is easily checked that the thermal operation is Gibbs-preserving.
+A completely positive trace-preserving (CPTP) map $\mE$ from systems $A$ to $B$ is called a thermal operation if $\mE$ can be written as $\mE(\cdot)=\Tr_{(A+E)\backslash B}\qty[U(\cdot\otimes \tau_E)U^\dagger]$, where $\tau_E$ is a thermal state of the ancillary system, and $U$ is an energy-conserving unitary satisfying $[U, H_A\otimes I_E+I_A\otimes H_E]=0$.
+Note that the thermal operation is Gibbs-preserving.